Our Award-Winning Facility

 Our award-winning facility includes an operating suite, fully staffed recovery area, and state-of-the-art embryology laboratory.
 The laboratory is equipped with highly advanced systems for air filtration to create the most favorable environment for fertilization and embryo development.

-We invite you to spend just a little time to read the article entitled “A Nurturing Space” featured in IS magazine.
+We invite you to spend just a little time to read the article entitled "A Nurturing Space" featured in I-S magazine (Singapore Magazine).
 This short synopsis will enable potential patients to understand the underlying philosophical basis for the design of our fertility center.

 The design and building process was indeed a labor of dedication, planned to help create a kinder, gentler, environment — one in which patients can feel enveloped in a relaxing, caring and nurturing space that will ultimately encourage the most optimum results possible.